 Graduation and York Debt

-Your Student Account must be totally clear before you graduate.
-This includes paying off any outstanding tuition, housing, and other incidentals recorded on your Student Account.
+Your Student Account must be totally clear before you graduate – with all outstanding tuition, housing and incidentals paid in full.

 This debt does not appear on your Student Account, but it also must be paid off well before Convocation.
 York University maintains a second listing of this debt.
 If you believe that you have unpaid parking or library fines, it is your responsibility to contact the appropriate areas directly and settle your debt before June 1.

-To be eligible to be called to the Bar, graduating students must go through the LSO application and licensing processes.
+To be eligible to be called to the Bar, graduating students must go through the Law Society of Ontario (LSO) application and licensing processes.
 There is a Licensing Process Fee which is usually due at the start of April in third year.
 Students are responsible for ensuring they are aware of all appropriate fees and deadlines as outlined on the LSO website.
 Visit the LSO website for detailed information on the Lawyer Licensing Process.

 Financial Assistance and Awards for Graduating Students

-- Law Society of Ontario Repayable Allowance Program
+Law Society of Ontario (LSO) Repayable Allowance Program

 Some banks may consider you a student during your articling year and therefore will not require you to pay back your principal during that time.
-For example, RBC Royal Bank, TD and Scotiabank have programs which allow for this.
+RBC Royal Bank, TD and Scotiabank have programs that allow for this.
 Make sure to contact your financial institution to see what kind of assistance or benefits they can provide.